alecjacobson/computer-graphics-csc317/README.md

 ## Lecture Schedule

+_Assignment dates still based on Fall offering.
+Will be updated soon._

 | Week | Topic / Event |
 | ---- | :------------ |
 | 1    | Introduction, Demos of Solutions [Assignment 1 (Raster Images) due 17/09](https://github.com/alecjacobson/computer-graphics-raster-images) (for students on the waitlist: zip your `src` directory and send to csc418-2019-09@cs.toronto.edu so that you get a timestamp)